Credit card fraud: United Kingdom

 In the UK, credit cards are regulated by the Consumer Credit Act 1974 (amended 2006).
 This provides a number of protections and requirements.
 Any misuse of the card, unless deliberately criminal on the part of the cardholder, must be refunded by the merchant or card issuer.

-The regulation of banks in the United Kingdom is undertaken by the: Bank of England (BoE); Prudential Regulation Authority (PRA) a division of the BoE; and the Financial Conduct Authority (FCA) who manages the day to day oversight.
+The regulation of banks in the United Kingdom is undertaken by the: Bank of England (BoE); Prudential Regulation Authority (PRA) a division of the BoE; and the Financial Conduct Authority (FCA) which manages the day-to-day oversight.
 There is no specific legislation or regulation that governs the credit card industry.
 However, the Association for Payment Clearing Services (APACS) is the institution that all settlement members are a part of.
 The organisation works under the Banking Consolidation Directive to provide a means by which transactions can be monitored and regulated.
 UK Finance is the association for the UK banking and financial services sector, representing more than 250 firms providing credit, banking and payment-related services.